couchbaselabs/node-ottoman/vuepress/guides/first-app.md

 ## Prepare Couchbase Server

 This is a sample application for getting started with OttomanJS using Couchbase Server 6.5.
 The application provides a Rest API and demonstrates ODM capabilities.
 It uses Couchbase Server 6.5. together with OttomanJS v2 + Express + Couchbase SDK + Node.js.
 The application is a flight planner that allows the user to search for and select a flight route (including return flight) based on airports and dates.
-Airport selection is done dynamically using an angular typeahead bound to cb server query.
-Date selection uses date time pickers and then searches for applicable air flight routes from a previously populated database.
-You additionally can use Full-Text Search to perform hotel searches.

 ## Prepare Our Project Folder